Mccpie01/sac2020-fsw/README.md

   - Add config file for Hardware available (select hardware to use)
   - Maybe add a Web page to see the rocket status
   - Add support to display rocket status on an Oled or ePaper ( When running Bench test )
-  - Add support for 6 pyros
+  - Add support for 6 pyros (Primer and backup)
-  - Add support for 10 Servos
+  - Add support for 10 Servos (For Canard fins, Moterize Parashut deployment, Air break Deployment, and more.)
   - Add More Documentation
   - Add support for the UNC RC 1.1 Flight computer (or Newer)
+  - Add a Deploy Package ( Future Project to deploy an edf rocket in the form of a MARS or MOON Lander)

 > Which socioeconomic ideology got a man into orbit first?